JakeCappa/JakeCappa/README.md

 - 👋 Hi, I’m @JakeCappa
-- 👀 I’m interested in Android mobile development, IOS mobile development, front end or back end development, and cyber security.
+- 👀 I'm interested in becoming a front-end web developer, then becoming a full-stack developer.
+After that, I'd like to become a blockchain developer.
 - 🌱 I’m currently learning HTML/CSS and Javascript.
-Eventually Java/Kotlin
+I'd like to learn Python, Java, Php, and Solidity.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any front-end projects.
 - 📫 How to reach me
 - Discord-JakeCappa#6401
-- Student email-jac73@students.ptcollege.edu
 - Email-jakecappa19@gmail.com

 <!---